gpsuser/UCMCO6602/Lecture 16 - RSA.md

      - He verifies the signature using Alice's public key
      - He decrypts the message with his private key

-Here's some Python code that demonstrates this process:
+Here's some Python code that demonstrates this end to end encryption/decryption  process - using python libraries:

 ```python
 from Crypto.PublicKey import RSA